Not in Our Genes: Criticism

 The historian of science Roger Smith described Not in Our Genes as an accessible critique of sociobiology.
 The psychologist Steven Pinker criticized Lewontin et al. for engaging in "innuendos about Donald Symons's sex life" and misquoting Dawkins.

 The sociologist Ullica Segerstråle suggested that Not in Our Genes, along with Gould's anti-sociobiological essays in Natural History, represented the height of the "critical attack" on sociobiology from its opponents.
-She noted that the book constituted a late admission from critics of sociobiology that some of them wanted a socialist society.
-According to Segerstråle, Rose threatened to sue Dawkins for libel for his review of the book, and although he did not make good on the threat, the evolutionary biologist W. D. Hamilton and other scientists made efforts to protect Dawkins, including seeking help from Segerstråle herself.
-She suggested that Rose's reaction to Dawkins's review may have been influenced by the fact that while New Scientist, which commissioned reviews from Dawkins and Bateson, had expected the former to write a negative and the latter a positive review, both reviews were in fact negative, which may have disappointed Rose, a friend of Bateson.
-She also noted that the book's attack on sociobiology led Dawkins to identify himself as a sociobiologist for the first time.
+She noted that the book admitted that some critics of sociobiology wanted a socialist society.
+According to Segerstråle, Rose threatened to sue Dawkins for libel for his review; the evolutionary biologist W. D. Hamilton and other scientists made efforts to protect Dawkins, including seeking help from Segerstråle.
+She suggested that Rose's reaction to Dawkins's review may have been influenced by the fact that New Scientist had expected Dawkins to write a negative and Bateson a positive review for the magazine, while both reviews were negative.

-The behavioral ecologist John Alcock argued that while Lewontin et al. were correct to maintain that no genes for social behavior had been identified as of 1984, it was nevertheless clear that thousands of genes are expressed in human brain cells and must be relevant to the structure of the brain and to human behavior.
-Pinker accused Lewontin et al. of using words such as "determinism" and "reductionism" as "vague terms of abuse".
-He also accused them of misrepresenting the views of scientists such as Wilson and Dawkins, falsely ascribing ridiculous beliefs to them.
+The behavioral ecologist John Alcock argued that while Lewontin et al. were correct to maintain that no genes for social behavior had been identified as of 1984, it was nevertheless clear that thousands of genes are expressed in human brain cells and must be relevant to human behavior.
+Pinker accused Lewontin et al. of using words such as "determinism" and "reductionism" as "vague terms of abuse", and of misrepresenting scientists such as Wilson and Dawkins, falsely ascribing ridiculous beliefs to them.
 He saw them and other critics of "determinism" as misusing the term by using it to refer to the idea that people simply have a tendency to behave in a certain fashion.
-Pinker endorsed Dawkins's review of Not in Our Genes.
-He noted that Lewontin and Rose were themselves both "reductionist biologists", and attributed their rejection of the idea of human nature to their acceptance of Marxism.
+Pinker endorsed Dawkins's review.
+He noted that Lewontin and Rose were both "reductionist biologists", and attributed their rejection of the idea of human nature to their Marxism.